The Healing

 The reason many world-class athletes choose PRP treatments is that the healing boost is ideally suited to speed recovery from common soft tissue injuries, experienced when operating at the highest levels of performance.
 PRP can also reduce pain and inflammation, which frequently accompany such injuries.
 Because PRP is natural, it can be used safely alongside conventional treatments for conditions such as:

 Don’t let a nagging injury keep you on the sidelines.
 To learn more about how PRP therapy may reduce your recovery time, contact Regenerative Sport, Spine & Spa by phone or by requesting an appointment online.
-Dr. Pallavi and her team can develop a complete recovery plan to guide your return to the activities you love.
+Dr. Manuel and his team can develop a complete recovery plan to guide your return to the activities you love.